 WorkCover claims and entitlements

 Reporting an injury is essential as there are timeframes under the Act.
 If you sustain a work-related injury or illness, you are required to notify your supervisor/manager within 30 days of sustaining an injury at work.
 Notification is required through an incident report.
-Refer to the Injuries and incidents section of the manual for information about reporting the injury.
+Refer to Accident and Incident reporting for information about reporting the injury.
 The WorkSafe "If you are injured at work" poster explains the process of making a claim and is displayed in most work areas.

 Once your claim is lodged, we will discuss with your manager the injury and rehabilitation.
 We will forward the claim onto CGU (within 10 days of receiving a valid claim) who will then have 28 days (for time lost claims) to determine whether Deakin accepts liability for the claim.